Potentially effective treatment of violent behavior in humans

 Among SSRIs, vortioxetine (most commonly sold under the brand names Brintellix and Trintellix) is particularly noteworthy.
 Although, due to its novelty, it has not yet been widely tested for its anti-aggressive effect (however, there are already studies on single patients), because of its multimodal mechanism of action, including action on serotonin 1A and 1B receptors, this drug is considered to have a great potential in the treatment of pathological expressions of aggression and to be safer and more effective than other SSRIs[36][37][38][39].

-When using any of these medications, it is important to carefully select dosages and take into account possible side effects; if any of them are present, it is necessary to stop taking the medication that caused them immediately!
-But if everything is done correctly, you can expect a positive result, consisting in the improvement of the behavior of a person who previously actively harmed and even attacked other people by correcting the deficit in the violence inhibition mechanism.
+When using any of these medications, it is important to carefully select dosages and take into account possible side effects.
+If any of them are present, it is necessary to stop taking the medication that caused them immediately!

 ▶ Discuss the topic "Potentially effective treatment of violent behavior in humans"